Bald Eagle Restoration In New York, 1976 To 1989

 In cooperation with Dr. Tom Cade of Cornell University Laboratory of Ornithology, who had experience with hacking other species, DEC staff devised a hacking process for bald eagles.
 They placed young birds on an artificial nesting platform several weeks before they were ready to fledge (leave the nest).
-Until their feathers became fully developed, the birds lived in cages, fed and watched over by human caretakers who worked from a blind to ensure that the young eagles retained their fear of humans.
+The birds lived in cages until their feathers became fully developed.
+They were fed and watched over by human caretakers who worked from a blind to ensure that the young eagles retained their fear of humans.

 Then the door of the cage was removed so the eaglets, now 12 or 13 weeks old, could test their flight capabilities.
-Small radio transmitters temporarily mounted on the birds' backs allowed project personnel to monitor the eaglets' well-being during the critical first few weeks following release.
+Small radio transmitters were temporarily mounted on the birds' backs.
+This allowed project personnel to monitor the eaglets' well-being during the critical first few weeks following release.
 Permanent wing markers would identify each bird for continued observation.

 The eaglets did learn to hunt and feed on their own, without the guidance of parent birds.
 They survived in the wild, and returned to the release site in subsequent years.
 And in 1980 the answer came to a key question: the first two eagles released at Montezuma in 1976 were found nesting in northern New York near Watertown.
 In their very first attempt, they hatched two chicks and fledged one.

 Remote video observation of New York's only surviving bald eagle pair showed that the birds were carrying out all the functions of nesting, but their eggs broke before they could hatch.
 Since it appeared that this pair would be good parents, DEC bald eagle program personnel devised a plan to give them a chance.